 CONFERENCES, SYMPOSIA AND RESEARCH OPPORTUNITIES

-The Institute sponsors lectures and symposia on current topics related to international law.
+The Comparative and International Law Institute (CILI) sponsors lectures and symposia on current topics related to international law.
 Lecturers have included justices of the Supreme Court of the United States, representatives from USAID, the World Bank and various federal agencies, and practicing lawyers from distinguished law firms, who have shared their perspectives on issues including economic development, terrorism and international trade.
+For past events, see CILI News and Events.

 Students also have the opportunity to conduct research with Catholic Law faculty members engaged in projects all over the world and with faculty members from non-U.S. academic institutions.
 This unique outreach provides students with research opportunities within and outside of the United States with experts in many areas of the law.
 Projects have included the development of human rights laws and policies in transitional countries and clinical legal education in Central and Eastern Europe.

-THE INTERNATIONAL BUSINESS AND TRADE SUMMER LAW PROGRAM IN CRACOW, POLAND
+THE INTERNATIONAL BUSINESS AND TRADE SUMMER LAW PROGRAM IN KRAKÓW, POLAND

-The International Business and Trade Summer Law Program has providing students with the unique opportunity to receive intensive training in the global aspects of modern business and trade, and in comparative perspectives of regulated industries and antitrust laws in the U.S. and the EU.
-While students earn three to six credits, they study and live with English-speaking Polish students, making the program a true cultural exchange.
+The International Business and Trade Summer Law Program provides students with the unique opportunity to receive intensive training in the global aspects of modern business and trade, and in comparative perspectives of regulated industries and antitrust laws in the U.S. and the EU.
+Students study with English-speaking Polish students, making the program a true cultural exchange.
 The rigorous curriculum is enhanced with cultural activities and historical excursions.
-For students interested in acquiring practical experience in either an American or Polish law firm or legal institution, externship placements may be arranged through the director of the program.
+For students interested in acquiring practical experience in either an American or Polish law firm or legal institution, externship placements may be arranged through the director of the program, Professor Leah Wortham.
+An externship in Kraków may fulfill the CILI Practical Training requirement.

 THE INTERNATIONAL HUMAN RIGHTS SUMMER LAW PROGRAM IN ROME, ITALY

-During the three week session, students will be able to select two 2-credit courses from a group of courses which focuses on different aspects of human rights law.
-The course selections include existing offerings in Catholic University’s curriculum, as well as courses designed specifically for this program.
-Formal study will be supplemented with planned visits to local legal institutions and organizations, as well as the opportunity to explore the city of Rome and enjoy some of Italy’s religious, cultural, and historic treasures.
+During the three week session, students select two 2-credit courses from a group of rotating courses focusing on different aspects of human rights law.
+Formal study is supplemented with planned visits to local legal institutions and organizations, as well as the opportunity to explore the city of Rome and enjoy some of Italy’s religious, cultural, and historic treasures.
 At the completion of the program, students will still have over two months free for summer employment before classes commence for the fall semester.
-Alternatively, students may continue their legal studies by applying to participate in our International Business and Trade Summer Law Program in Cracow.
-Click here to learn more.
+Alternatively, students may continue their legal studies by participating in the International Business and Trade Summer Law Program in Kraków.

 INTERNATIONAL LAW STUDENT ASSOCIATION